micahco/musli/README.md

 ## Configuration

-The program uses a [TOML](https://toml.io/en/v1.0.0) configuration file.
+musli uses a [TOML](https://toml.io/en/v1.0.0) configuration file.
 Each key has a default value.

 The config file is located at: `~/.config/musli/config.toml` on Unix systems.
 This file will not be created automatically.